 Related: Lower Back Pain While Running: What Causes It and How to Fix It

-If you run with poor posture or misalignment, it puts undue stress on your shoulders.
-This stress is repeated with each step, causing extra tension or friction, which can lead to inflammation or irritation and, in turn, shoulder pain when running.
+If you run with poor posture or misalignment, it can put undue stress on your shoulders.
+This stress is repeated with each step, eventually leading to shoulder pain when running.

-- Arms swinging too wide or across the body.
-This can irritate the shoulders.
+Furthermore, running with your arms swinging too wide or across the body can irritate the shoulders.

 There are four common shoulder injuries from running.
 Here’s the list: